Merci-chao/userChrome.js/README.md

 | `browser.theme.windows.accent-color-in-tabs.enabled` | Apply the system accent color on Tabs Bar (Windows 10). |

 ## Changelog
+Version 3.1
+- Add `autoCollapse` and related settings: tabs will collapse to a single row when the cursor is not hovering.
+On Firefox 115, `layout.css.has-selector.enabled` is required. (experimental)
+- Add `tabsAtBottom`: position the Tabs Bar beneath `1` - Navigation Toolbar, `2` - Bookmarks Toolbar.
+Not available on Firefox 115.
+- Add `hideDragPreview`: hide the drag preview during a drag interaction.
+Valid values are: `0` (never), `1` (tab groups only), `2` (tabs only), `3` (both).
+- Add `animationDuration`: duration in milliseconds (valid range: `0` - `1000`).
+Note: Lengthy animations could strain system performance.
+- Add `tabMaxWidth`: max width of tabs.
+Please use `browser.tabs.tabMinWidth` for the min width.
+- Display the scroll up/down buttons when dragging, set `hideScrollButtonsWhenDragging` to `true` to hide it.
+- When all tabs in a tab group are dragged, the group now remains until the tabs are dropped.
+- Update for Firefox 142.
+- Fix a glich when dragging tab to the top/bottom edge to scroll.
+- Fix display issue with some themes.
+- `compactControlButtons` is always available on Windows 11 now.
+- Minor bug-fixes.

 Version 3.0
 - Add full support for tab groups.
 - Introduce animations for various tab-related actions.